Submissions

 Submission Types

 CommonHealth publishes content related to all aspects of public health.
 In addition to original research, we invite reviews and critical discussions of clinical practice, teaching innovation, and community engagement.
+Submissions may take one of the forms listed below.
+A table describing the requirements for each submission type is also provided below.

-• Original Research (reports of original scientific data collected by the author(s)
+Original Research: reports of original scientific data collected by the author(s)

 1. Research Article: Full-length report of original scientific data collected by the author(s), including experimental research on teaching.